pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 I started thinking about Python packaging in 2018 during our [early pyOpenSci community meetings](https://www.pyopensci.org/handbook/reference/index.html).
 In these meetings, we were trying to create an [open peer review process for scientific Python software](https://www.pyopensci.org/about-peer-review/index.html).
-A process that is running today with 17 scientific Python packages currently in some state of review as write this post.
+A process that is running today with 17 scientific Python packages currently [in some state of review](https://github.com/pyOpenSci/software-submission/issues) as write this post.

-To me, as someone who was teaching Python to beginners and dabbling in creating and maintaining packages to support teaching, packaging was this somewhat undefined space.
+As someone who was teaching Python to beginners and dabbling in creating and maintaining packages to support teaching, packaging was this somewhat undefined space.
 I wasn’t sure where to begin or what sources were truly authoritative.
 Generally, my approach to packaging was copying the